If you plan on operating a food business in our region you must obtain approval or a health operating permit from Fraser Health.

 For information on the requirements specific to your business contact your local environmental health officer.

 Review our resources for operators for information on food safety plans, sanitation plans, trans fat restrictions, boil water notice information, food safety updates and related bulletins.

-Annual operating permits expire on March 31st.
-Invoices for this year’s permit fees will be mailed out the first week of April.
+Annual operating permits expire on March 31.
+Invoices for this year’s permit fees were mailed out in April.
 Payment processing and processing new applications takes around 30 days, once payments are processed the decal and/or permit and decal will be mailed to you.

 Restaurants and other permitted food businesses

 Food businesses that prepare and serve food that is intended for immediate consumption must obtain a health operating permit.
 This includes, but is not limited to, all types of restaurants.
 For more information, check out our resources for operators and download a copy of the food service establishment application package.

 Food stores and food manufacturers must obtain an approval to operate.
 For more information contact the local environmental health officer.

 Mobile food businesses include any vehicle, cart or other self-contained movable structure from which food is served to the public.
 Mobile food premises must receive a health operating permit or approval to operate.
 For more information download a copy of the provincial mobile food premises guidelines or contact your local environmental health officer.

 To obtain an approval to operate or a health operating permit submit an application for health approval to the local environmental health officer.

 Operating permits and approvals are non-transferrable.
 Existing businesses that undergo a change in ownership must apply for a health operating permit or health approval.